 Nook used to be a tiny cafe tucked away in the ricefields behind Jalan Petitenget on the northern end of Seminyak.
 “Progress” being an inescapable fact of life in Bali means the cafe has trebled in size and the ricefields are slowly disappearing under the hammer of development.

 Having said that, it’s still an oasis compared to the hustle and bustle of Seminyak Central.
 There are still some virgin ricefields, which naturally makes this a spot for the Instagram crowd.
 It used to be dead quiet outside the high-season for tourists (July-September) but has become incredibly popular with local Indonesian tourists coming from Jakarta looking to feed their Instagram beast.

 Along with that popularity has come an unfortunate, but the understandable practice of charging a minimum spend for the tables with a front-row view of the ricefields.

-The toilets are pretty clean, ad there’s plenty of motorbike parking with some limited car parking.
+The toilets are clean (but tiny), and there’s plenty of car and motorbike parking.

 Address: Jl.
 Umalas I No.3, Umalas

 Basil Kitchen has a unique proposition – everything on their menu is IDR 50k++.
 That’s around AUD$5.80.
 The food is fresh, tasty and inexpensive.
 Dining is al fresco on their deck and they have a few seats inside in the air-conditioning.
 As well as savoury dishes like pork belly and burgers they have healthy vegetable bowls as well.

 Old-school charm with wonderful but inexpensive food.
 Biku is, without doubt, the one place I take friends and family if they haven’t been before.
 It’s an old-fashioned joglo that used to be a spice trading house and is run by the same family for the past 38 years.